Open Space Community Acupuncturists are dedicated to bringing affordable, accessible acupuncture to the Somerville, MA community

 Owner, M.Ac., L.Ac., Dipl.
 Ac.
 (NCCAOM)

-Daphne opened OSCA May 1st, 2011 to bring affordable acupuncture to Somerville.
+Daphne opened OSCA May 1st, 2011.
 Her practice emphasizes whole health including mental and spiritual health.
-She earned her master’s degree from the Traditional Acupuncture Institute, Columbia MD (1997) and apprenticed for years with J.R.
-Worsley in Classical 5 Element Acupuncture.
-She helped initiate the N St. Village acupuncture addiction program in Washington, DC.
+Her needling style is gentle.
+Daphne earned her master’s degree from the Traditional Acupuncture Institute, Columbia MD (1997) and apprenticed for years with J.R.
+Worsley in Classical 5 Element Acupuncture, with a focus on mental/emotional health.
+She trained with NADA & helped initiate the N St. Village acupuncture addiction program in Washington, DC.
 Additionally, Daphne led groups of acupuncturists to New Orleans after Hurricane Katrina in 2008, and to Haiti after the 2010 earthquake with Acupuncturists Without Borders.

 Andrew Cheever